 - Preheat the oven to 300 degrees Fahrenheit.

-- Add the walnuts to a food processor and pulse a few times to break up.
-DOn't skip this step!
+- Add the walnuts to a food processor and pulse just a couple of times to break up.
+Don't skip this step!
 It's important for the texture of the granola and it'll be used to replace grains that are typically found in granola

-- Add in the sliced almonds and pulse a few more times.
+- Add in the sliced almonds and pulse a couple more more times.
 You don't want to completely blend these nuts, but you just want them finely chopped since this is what will replace oats in traditional granola.

 - Transfer to a bowl with all remaining ingredients aside from the cranberries.